GerritCodeReview/gerrit/polygerrit-ui/Polymer3.md

 ## Gerrit in Polymer 3

-Gerrit has migrated to polymer 3 as of submitted of submitted of https://gerrit-review.googlesource.com/q/topic:%22bower+to+npm+packages+switch%22+(status:open%20OR%20status:merged).
+Gerrit has migrated to polymer 3 as of submitted of https://gerrit-review.googlesource.com/q/topic:%22bower+to+npm+packages+switch%22+(status:open%20OR%20status:merged).

 ## Polymer 3 vs Polymer 2